CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-secondary:`Email` **Request a DICOM account**

-  The DICOM server (or "DICOM") is the remote server were all scan data is automatically transferred as it is acquired.
-Each lab that collects data at CCN will need a folder to receive their images and set up accounts for all users who need access for preprocessing and analysis.
+  The DICOM server (also called "DICOM") is the remote server where scan data are automatically transferred as they are acquired.
+Each lab that collects data at CCN needs a folder to receive its images.
+Accounts must also be created for personnel who need access to the data for preprocessing or analysis.

   Email ccnsupport@g.ucla.edu and cc HaiyanWang@mednet.ucla.edu with the following information: